Mornor/ml-auto-subtitles/README.md

   }
 }
 ```
-- `terraform init --backend-config=backend.config` and type yes to copy the local state into the deployed remote state bucket.
+- `terraform init --backend-config=backend.config` and type yes to copy the local state into the deployed remote state Bucket.
 - Remove any `.tfstate` or `.tfstate.backup` file from the current dir.

 #### Transcribe architecture